Queenstown, New Zealand – The Ultimate Travelers' Guide

 - Farelli’s – These guys do amazing Italian food.
 I recommend getting pasta here as it’s all homemade and super fresh!

 - The Cow – The Cow is another Italian restaurant.
-It’s also very unique as its the oldest restraint in Queenstown.
+It’s also very unique as its the oldest restaurant in Queenstown.
 It’s located in an old barn and the pizza here is next level!

 For more great places to eat check out our “best restaurant in Queenstown” blog here!